videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 by Knuth on TAOCP.
 A quick foray into TLR revealed something totally different.

 In trying to understand TLR, I downloaded the source code for the class, and got it into IntelliJ.
-I tried to just ignore the comments, as usual, and go and read the code as is.
+I tried to just ignore the comments, and go and read the code as is.
 What an interesting experience!
 The code is full of hardcoded constants like the following:

 {% highlight java %}
 private static int mix32(long z) {